lindseyfrances/IPK/README.md

 fixed this issue.

 ####Note: don't track compiled files, it can mess with heroku deployment.
+####Double NOTE: Uglifying through webpack breaks aws-sdk...dont do it for now
 Anything built by webpack should be ignored in version control

 ###File structure - so I can remember in a few weeks from now